Fatehnagar

-Fatehnagar is a Town and a municipality in Udaipur district in the state of Rajasthan, India.
+Fatehnagar is a city and municipality in Udaipur district in the state of Rajasthan, India.

 Demographics

 As of 2001 India census, Fatehnagar had a population of 19,624.
-Males constitute 51% of the population and females 49%.
-Fatehnagar has an average literacy rate of 60%, higher than the national average of 59.5%: male literacy is 71%, and female literacy is 48%.
-In Fatehnagar, 14% of the population is under 6 years of age.
+Males constituted 51% of the population and females 49%.
+Fatehnagar has an average literacy rate of 60%, almost identical to the national average of 59.5%: male literacy was 71%, and female literacy is 48%.
+Out of the population, 14% is under 6 years of age.